Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 21 reverses its input
-task 22 it displays all users and their home directories in a sorted order Task 23 is a script that displays all empty files and directories Task 24 is a script that list all files with the extension '.gif'
+task 22 it displays all users and their home directories in a sorted order Task 23 is a script that displays all empty files and directories Task 24 is a script that list all files with the extension '.gif' Task 25 is a script that decodes acrostic